-The Tabular Output provide a listing of displacements, bending moments and shear forces at each node.
+The Text Output provides a listing of displacements, bending moments and shear forces at each node.
 An indication is given in the output to show if the passive soil pressure limit is exceeded.
-The letter "p" next to a result indicates that the effective earth pressure is greater than 0.99 times the passive limit, but within the convergence pressure limit.
+The letter "P" next to a result indicates that the effective earth pressure is greater than 0.99 times the passive limit, but within the convergence pressure limit.